transitland/www-transit-land/_posts/2016-09-07-rhein-neckar-public-transport.md

 https://transit.land/api/v1/stops.geojson?bbox=8.66272,49.396005,8.704262,49.419237
 ````

-I used QGIS, a free and open source GIS application, to inspect a GeoJSON file of those stops in Heidelberg I fetched using the bounding box.
-Our upcoming Mobility Explorer will make it easier than downloading files and using third-party apps to find this kind of specific transit data.
+I used [QGIS](http://qgis.org/en/site/), a free and open source GIS application, to inspect a GeoJSON file of those stops in Heidelberg I fetched using the bounding box

-Once I have the stops' `onestopId` I can plug that into the `route_stop_patterns` API endpoint, like this:
+Once I have the stops' [Onestop IDs](https://transit.land/documentation/onestop-id-scheme/) I can plug that into the `route_stop_patterns` API endpoint, like this:

 ````
 # Standard call